Skip to content

 It’s not just the fruit trees that are important for wildlife.
 Orchards are often composed of a mosaic of different habitats in a small area which is incredibly valuable for wildlife, providing nesting sites, food and shelter.

-• Long-lived fruit trees (apple, pear, plum, damson, cherry – including local varieties such as Whimple Queen, mazzards and Dittisham Plowman).
+• Long-lived fruit trees (apple, pear, plum, damson, cherry – including local varieties such as Whimple Queen, Mazzards and Dittisham Plowman).

-• Veteran tree features such as hollows, deadwood and rot pockets can appear earlier than in fruit trees than in species such as oak.
+• Veteran tree features such as hollows, deadwood and rot pockets can appear earlier in fruit trees than in species such as oak.
 These are critical habitats for insects, fungi, lichens, birds and bats.

-• Orchards are often surrounded by hedges which again if appropriately managed can be rich in wildlife.
+• Orchards are often surrounded by hedges, which again, if appropriately managed, can be rich in wildlife.

 Nationally: 24,600 ha (2008 estimate) of surviving orchards, representing a 57% decline since 1950.